-The Post-Baccalaureate Teacher Certification Program in Early Childhood Education (P-3) is designed for college graduates seeking initial teaching certification.
-This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
+This Post-Baccalaureate Teacher Certification Program in Early Childhood Education (P-3) is designed for college graduates seeking initial teacher certification in Early Childhood, Preschool though Grade 3.
+The streamlined, rigorous, and sequential program of professional teacher preparation studies combines theory, research, field experience, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
 The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

-The Post-Baccalaureate Teacher Certification Program in Early Childhood Education (P-3) is a 24 credit graduate program requiring five courses taken in late afternoons/evenings followed by a semester of full-time student teaching.
+The Post-Baccalaureate Teacher Certification Program in Early Childhood Education (P-3) is a 24-credit graduate program requiring five teacher preparation courses taken in late afternoons/evenings followed by a semester of full-time student teaching.

 Kathleen M. Pierce, Ph.D.